 Song & word are powerful tools for social action that hold a special place in labour history.
 Ontario’s injured workers community also has its musical champions – including Wally Brooker, Marcelo Puente & Heather Chetwynd, the late Arlene Mantle.

 Toronto’s own Justice Singers adapt the lyrics of popular songs with a special WCB twist but also put to music the poetry and lyrics of injured worker activists, including Beryl Brown, Heather Cherron von Atzigen and Sylvia Clarke.
 Antonio Mauro’s poem “The Injured Workers / Gli’Infortunati sul lavoro” was composed following his construction injuries of the 1960s and 70s but resonates still for all those struggling for fair compensation.

 Two projects, initiated by Industrial Accident Victims Group of Ontario (IAVGO), illustrate the power of image.
-The photo exhibition “Injured Workers – Portraits of Life and Loss” shows the realities of how the lives of workers and their families were changed forever by an occupational injury or disease.
-26 portraits give witness to courage and tenacity in dealing with loss, and the toll it takes.
-The participatory photo project “Overcoming Barriers with Laughter and Tears / Superando Barreras con Risas y Lágrimas”, by local group Latin American Injured Women for Justice, uses the Photovoice method to capture what life is like for them now that they have permanent disabilities – “problems dealing with workers’ compensation, the daily struggle of living in pain, the descent into poverty, and the uncertainty of not knowing if their health will deteriorate… some also show show positive aspects such as going back to school and training for a new line of work.”
+The photo exhibition “Injured Workers – Portraits of Life and Loss” shows the realities of lives forever changed by an occupational injury or disease.
+The 26 portraits give witness to courage and tenacity in dealing with loss.
+The participatory photo project “Overcoming Barriers with Laughter and Tears / Superando Barreras con Risas y Lágrimas”, by local group Latin American Injured Women for Justice, uses the Photovoice method to capture what life is like now with permanent disabilities.

 - “Center for Artistic Activism” (website)